The lawyers at Aaron Waxman & Associates are experienced with Disability, Personal Injury and Employment claims.

 Because a mental illness is an “invisible illness” it is important to document the symptoms you have been experiencing by going to your doctor(s) consistently, so you can discuss your ongoing symptoms, if there have been any changes or if new symptoms developed.
 Many times, the insurance company asks for the clinical notes and records of your treating physician (s) to determine if you are receiving appropriate treatment and to determine the severity of your symptoms.

 It is important to remember that if your claim has been denied, you have the chance to fight the insurance company’s decision.
+You can refer to our comprehensive LTD guide for further information, found here.

 * This blog is for informational purposes only and is not meant to substitute legal advice.
 Please read our disclaimer for further information.